List of Twin Star Exorcists characters: Other characters

-The leader of all exorcists in Japan, and the one who arranges the marriage between Benio and Rokuro.
-He later relocates them to a fancy villa.
-While eccentric and comedic, he also possesses an enigmatic, devious, and even sinister side.
-His greatest enchantment is summoning the Avalokiteśvara.
-On the other hand, he is also powerful enough that two of the Heavenly Commanders declined to join him on the battlefield as they would be merely a hindrance to him.
-Sometimes he appears uncaring in the case of the Twin Stars, when they are in danger, although in fact, he wants them to prove themselves worthy of their title and strengthen their powers and bonds together unlike the previous couples that were chosen to become the Twin Stars, who died due to their carelessness.
-In the manga, in his battle against Sakanashi, Arima executes his Fallen Impurity transformation as a last resort, sacrificing himself to defeat the Basara.
+He is the leader of all exorcists in Japan who arranges the marriage between Benio and Rokuro.
+He later relocates them to a villa.
+While eccentric and comedic, he also has an enigmatic, devious, and sinister side.
+His most powerful enchantment is summoning Avalokiteśvara.
+He is also powerful enough that two of the Heavenly Commanders declined to join him on the battlefield, as they would be a hindrance.
+He sometimes appears uncaring toward the Twin Stars when they are in danger, although he actually wants them to prove themselves worthy of their title and strengthen their powers and bond, unlike the previous Twin Star couples who died due to their carelessness.
+In the manga, during his battle against Sakanashi, Arima uses his Fallen Impurity transformation as a last resort, sacrificing himself to defeat the Basara.